xunxdd/Alexa-Lunch-Spinner/README.md

 # Features

-- Use alexa-server-app by Matt Kruse
+- The app is built using [alexa-server-app by Matt Kruse] (https://github.com/matt-kruse/alexa-app).
 - Server side code / food look up using google place api in node js
 - Use SSML to include audio